TrickkyRicky/MockSite/README.md

 ## Description
 This is an interview site that I created as a code test.
 The goal was copy a pdf image and make come to life within a website.
 This includes a slider carousel, javascript emailing, and a form of content management.
-To use the cms functioning, input "?cms" into the url to change the websites headings.
+To use the cms functioning, input "?admin" into the end of the url to change the websites headings.
 ### What I Used
 - Slick Js